brbsix/debtool/README.md

 `make test`

-To create a new release:
+To create a new release, ensure you have **devscripts** installed then run the following:

-1. Bump VERSION in `debtool`
+1. Bump version and increment changelog with `./bump-version.sh`
-2. Edit the download instructions in README.md to reflect the new version
+2. Commit the changes
-3. Build the *.deb* with `make deb` and update the changelog when prompted
+3. Build the *.deb* with `make deb`
-4. Commit the changes (excluding the *.deb* package)
 5. Tag the release (e.g. `git tag v0.0.1`)
 6. Push the release (e.g. `git push origin master v0.0.1` or `git push origin master --tags`)
 7. Attach the *.deb* package to the release via GitHub's web interface (this keeps builds out of the repo history)